How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 - Cool down your hands with cold water

-- Stick out your feet or hands from the blanket – both palms and foot soles are rich in blood vessels and participate in your body’s thermal regulation.
+- Stick out your feet or hands from the blanket – both palms and foot soles are rich in blood vessels and play a role in your body’s thermal regulation.
 You can quickly reduce your body temperature by cooling down your feet or hands.

 - even using a programmable temperature-regulating mattress cover